BananaAcid/ai-operator/README.md

   -v, --version
   -h, -?, --help

-  -d, --driver <api-driver>    select a driver (ollama, openai, googleai) -m, --model <model-name>     select a model
+  -d, --driver <api-driver>    Select a driver (ollama, openai, googleai) -m, --model <model-name>     Select a model
-  -t, --temp <float>           set a temperature, e.g. 0.7 (0 for model default)
+  -t, --temp <float>           Set a temperature, e.g. 0.7 (0 for model default)

-  -a, --agent <agent-name>     select an agent, a set of prompts for specific tasks -a *, --agent *              ask for agent with a list, even if it would not
+  -a, --agent <agent-name>     Select an agent, a set of prompts for specific tasks -a *, --agent *              Ask for agent with a list, even if it would not

-  -q, --ask                    reconfigure to ask everything again
+  -q, --ask                    Reconfigure to ask everything again
       --no-ask                 ... to disable
-  -s, --sysenv                 allow to use the complete system environment
+  -s, --sysenv                 Allow to use the complete system environment
       --no-sysenv              ... to disable
-  -e, --end                    end promping if assumed done
+  -e, --end                    End promping if assumed done
       --no-end                 ... to disable

-  -i, --import <filename>      import context from a history file or list files select from -i *, --import *             ask for history file with a list, even if it would not
+  -i, --import <filename>      Import context from a history file or list files select from -i *, --import *             Ask for history file with a list, even if it would not

+  -f, --file <filename>, ...
+Add a single or multiple files to the prompt

-  -u, --update                 update user config (save config) -c, --config                 config only, do not prompt.
+  -u, --update                 Update user config (save config) -c, --config                 Config only, do not prompt.

-  -r, --reset                  reset (remove) config --reset-prompts              reset prompts only (use this after an update)
+  -r, --reset                  Reset (remove) config --reset-prompts              Reset prompts only (use this after an update)

-  --open <config>              open the file in the default editor or the agents path (env, config, agents, history)
+  --open <config>              Open the file in the default editor or the agents path (env, config, agents, history)

 Settings config path: ................../.baiorc